SAP/terraform-provider-btp/docs/index.md

 If you're not familiar with Terraform yet, see the [Fundamentals](https://developer.hashicorp.com/terraform/tutorials/cli) section with a lot of helpful tutorials.

-To install the provider, create a Terraform configuration file `provider.tf` with the example above as content and execute `terraform init`.

-Then you can create *.tf files for the resources and execute `terraform plan` and, if everything looks fine, execute `terraform apply`.
+To learn how to use this provider, see the [Get Started with the Terraform Provider for SAP BTP](https://developers.sap.com/tutorials/btp-terraform-get-started.html) tutorial in the SAP Developer Center.

 ## Best Practices